-When a funeral is right, I hope it will be a small but significant first step towards a more hopeful future.
+When a funeral is right, I hope it will be a small but significant step towards a more hopeful future.

 Planning a funeral